 Estimated Number and Frequency of Meetings

-Meetings shall be held approximately four times a year.
+Meetings shall be held approximately 1-3 times a year.
 Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.

 Unless renewed by appropriate action the Cardiovascular and Renal Drugs Advisory Committee will terminate two years from the date the charter is filed.

 Membership and Designation

 The Committee shall consist of a core of 11 voting members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in the fields of cardiology, hypertension, arrhythmia, angina, congestive heart failure, diuresis, and biostatistics.
 Members will be invited to serve for overlapping terms of up to four years.
 Almost all non-Federal members of this committee serve as Special Government Employees, representatives, or Ex-Officio members.
 Federal members will serve as Regular Government Employees or Ex-Officios.
 The core of voting members may include one technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
-In addition to the voting members, the Committee may include one non-voting member who is identified with industry interests.
+In addition to the voting members, the Committee may include one non-voting representative member who is identified with industry interests.
 There may also be an alternate industry representative.